cmasuku/ScrapApp/README.md

 This repository is just created for practice purposes

 Excercise
-Abstract1 is a simple PYOMO file
+abstract1.py is a simple PYOMO file just added for fun